Pros: Great V6 engine; available AWD; available manual transmission; strong resale and repair history

 BMW 3 Series – The 3’s performance is still a bit sharper than the G37s, but it can get pretty pricey once you start adding options.

 Acura TL – The TL has an excellent reliability and resale history, and its V6 engine easily rivals the G37’s.
 But the front-wheel-drive version just can’t match the G37’s handling, although you can get a manual transmission with the AWD TL.

-Volvo S60 - The S60's exterior is more modern than the G37's, and its 5-cylinder engine isn't as smooth or powerful as the G37's V6.
-Even the more powerful inline-6 on the AWD T6 can't match the G37's horsepower, but it whomps the Infiniti in torque.
+Volvo S60 – The S60’s exterior is more modern than the G37’s, and its five-cylinder engine isn’t as smooth or powerful as the G37’s V6.
+Even the more powerful inline-6 on the AWD T6 can’t match the G37’s horsepower, although it whomps the Infiniti in torque.

 Driving purists will always take a great set of sport seats and a slick-shifting six-speed manual transmission.
 But for the average buyer, we’d go with the G37x with the Premium and Navigation packages.
 This car has great handling, a smooth ride, lots of luxury features and the added security of AWD.